themobilitybox/mobilitybox-js/README.md

 ```

 ### MobilityboxTrip | A Trip object
-TODO: Add some background information what a trip actually is.
+A trip is a journey of a vehicle at a point in time.
+It starts somewhere, ends somewhere and stops multiple times in between.

 #### Attributes
 - `name` - *string* | The name of the Trip
-  - TODO: What tha hack is the trip name?
+  - TODO: Document what the name of a trip is.
 - `stops`- *array* | An ordered list of all stops as `MobilityboxStop` on this trip.
 Including its station, departure and arrival times.
 - `id` - *string* | An unique identifier for this trip.
 Its value might not be stable in future API versions.
 It is stable over multiple timetable updates, if the trip doesn't change.
 - `mobilitybox` // *Mobilitybox* | The underlying Mobilitybox object

 #### Methods
-- `date_formatted()` - returns the date of the trip in an human readable form.
-If the trip runs over multiple days, it gives you the first one.
+- `date_formatted()` - returns the date of the trip in a german human readable form. e.g. "13.2.2020" If the trip runs over multiple days, it gives you both days. e.g. "13.2.2020 - 14.2.2020"
-  - TODO: Or is this the Betriebstag?
-(What if a trips starts at 26:00:00h?)
 - `origins_from()` - returns the starting station of the trip as `MobilityboxStation`
 - `destination()` - returns the last station of the trip as `MobilityboxStation`